cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table-as.md

 ON COMMIT
 :   The behavior of temporary tables at the end of a transaction block can be controlled using `ON COMMIT`.
 The three options are:

-:   PRESERVE ROWS — Greenplum Database takes no special action at the ends of transactions for temporary tables.
+:   PRESERVE ROWS — Cloudberry Database takes no special action at the ends of transactions for temporary tables.
 This is the default behavior.

-:   DELETE ROWS — Greenplum Database deletes all rows in the temporary table at the end of each transaction block.
+:   DELETE ROWS — Cloudberry Database deletes all rows in the temporary table at the end of each transaction block.
 Essentially, an automatic [TRUNCATE](/docs/sql-statements/sql-statement-truncate.md) is done at each commit.

-:   DROP — Greenplum Database drops the temporary table at the end of the current transaction block.
+:   DROP — Cloudberry Database drops the temporary table at the end of the current transaction block.

 TABLESPACE tablespace_name
 :   The tablespace_name parameter is the name of the tablespace in which the new table is to be created.
 If not specified, the database's [default_tablespace](../config_params/guc-list.html#default_tablespace) is used, or [temp_tablespaces](../config_params/guc-list.html#temp_tablespaces) if the table is temporary.